 Market Correlation attempts to quantify the added value generated through the trader's decision making, evaluating their returns versus those of the underlying assets traded.

 Why?
 Well, imagine that a DARWIN investor could obtain the same return as with the DARWIN, simply by investing in the underlying asset in which the DARWIN trades.
-What incentive would there be to invest in the DARWIN given that a 20% performance fee is paid?
+What incentive would there be to invest in the DARWIN instead of the underlying?

 But if a DARWIN improves the returns offered by the underlying assets, value creation by the trader is beyond doubt.